molcsa/cisco-autoconnect/README.md

 - workflow receives `No input` in `any application`
 - you can set image and colour for whatever you like (they will show on the Touch bar)
 - add a `Run Applescript` block to the editor
-- copy the contents of this script file to the editor
+- copy the Applescript code to the editor
 - name and save the Quick action

 To set a keyboard shortcut go to `System Settings > Keyboard > Keyboard Shurtcuts > Services > General` on Ventura or `System Preferences > Keyboard > Shortcuts > Services > General` on older MacOS versions, click the action and `Add shortcut`.